 You’ll see a number of downhill boots that tout a walk or hike mode.
 In reality, these modes are best enjoyed in the trek from the car to the resort, as they don’t have the necessary range of motion and flex to be truly comfortable when walking long distances.
 In addition, downhill-focused boots are heavier than dedicated backcountry and randonee boots.
 It's not all bad news, and the walk feature has its appeals for folks that primarily ski downhill but want the option to do some light skinning or hiking.
 Just steer clear if you need to spend any more than a few minutes heading uphill.

 Modern ski socks reflect the improvements made in boot liner technology.
 You no longer need a thick, heavy-duty sock, and the market is now full of trimmed-down options.
 Modern boots are better insulators and far more comfortable, which all adds up to a more enjoyable experience.
-Of course, merino wool is the standard and cotton is scarce.
-For a full list of options, see the best ski socks of 2016.
+The best socks are either merino wool or synthetic, and if you can swing the added expense, the wool option is our preferred type for stink prevention and temperature regulation.
+For a full list of options, see our article on the best ski socks.

 Boots are a great place to start in assembling your ski kit.
 For one, it hopefully means you get the pair that end up fitting you best.
 It also should help guide the rest of your buying considerations.
 If you choose an advanced boot, you should pick out a correspondingly aggressive binding and ski that can help deliver the performance the boot is capable of.
 A stiff boot transfers power very efficiently as long as the binding and ski are capable of responding to those inputs.
 To help get you properly outfitted, our picks for the best all-mountain skis and ski bindings are organized in a similar fashion as boots, broken down by ability level and terrain.